Hack-with-a-pro/hackathon-boilerplates/README.md

 ## ChatGPT integration
 Looking to add ChatGPT to your project?
 Look at `/chatgpt` for an example on how to use ChatGPT in your project, in either JavaScript or Python.

+## Next.js and Firebase integration
+Want to use Next.js and Firebase for your project but don't want to go through the trouble of setting it up yourself?
+Build out your code in the `nextjs-firebase-boilerplate` folder.

 ### To use this boilerplate:
 Clone the repo:
 ```bash